-Generally speaking, any money transferred from a registered pension plan into a locked-in account (locked-in retirement account (LIRA), life income find (LIF) or locked-in retirement income fund (LRIF)) must remain "locked-in" and can only be used to provide retirement income.
+Generally speaking, any money transferred from a registered pension plan into a locked-in account (locked-in retirement account (LIRA), life income fund (LIF) or locked-in retirement income fund (LRIF)) must remain "locked-in" and can only be used to provide retirement income.

-In certain situations, however, it is possible to apply for special access to money in an Ontario LIRA, LIF or LRIF.
+certain situations, however, it is possible to apply for special access to money in an Ontario LIRA, LIF or LRIF.
 One of these situations is financial hardship.

 Effective January 1, 2014, the rules for financial hardship unlocking have changed.